 Web Traffic

 This section in your client’s CRM report can get quite detailed of course.
-It includes metrics on the channels their lead source is coming from: direct traffic, organic search, paid search, organic social media, paid social media, email marketing, and more.
+It includes key metrics on the channels their lead source is coming from: direct traffic, organic search, paid search, organic and paid social media, email marketing, and more.

 It can be helpful to set up a dashboard for each of these channels but be sure to add metrics such as: